wangzekun01/high-angle-text-spotting-diagnostic/README.md

 The experiments use publicly available scene text spotting benchmarks, including TotalText and CTW1500.
 This repository will host the diagnostic scripts, evaluation utilities, and implementation details for vertical-aware learning after the manuscript is accepted for publication.

-No original dataset is released in this repository.
-Users should obtain the benchmark datasets from their official sources.